azoor-desu/azoor-desu.github.io/custom-pages/homepage-message.md

-# Welcome to my blog.
+# Welcome to my portfolio

-This is a collection of projects and random topics I feel like writing about.
-Mostly projects though.
+Have a look!